Jackie Burkett

-Walter Jackson Burkett (December 16, 1936 – September 1, 2017) was an American football linebacker in the National Football League for the Baltimore Colts, New Orleans Saints, and Dallas Cowboys.
+Walter Jackson Burkett (December 16, 1936 – September 1, 2017) was an American football linebacker in the National Football League (NFL) for the Baltimore Colts, New Orleans Saints, and Dallas Cowboys.
 He played college football at Auburn University.

 Early years

 Burkett began playing sports at Andalusia High School, where he was a three-sport athlete (football, basketball, and baseball).
 After his sophomore season he transferred to Choctawhatchee High School and became a two-year starter in football.

 As a junior, he played center on offense and linebacker on defense.
 In his last year he was moved to quarterback and received All-conference honors.
 He was also captain of the basketball team.

 College career

 Burkett accepted a scholarship from Auburn University, where he was a two-way player, playing center and linebacker, while also calling the defensive signals.

 He was named a starter as a sophomore and was a part of a team that won the SEC and the National championship.
 That squad was led by its defense, which registered 6 shutouts in 10 games and allowed 28 total points in the season (no more than 7 points in any game).
 In his last year he was limited with a chronic shoulder injury, that caused it to be discolcated several times.

-During his college career, his teams had a 26-3-1 record and were a part of two undefeated seasons.
+During his college career, his teams had a 26–3–1 record and were a part of two undefeated seasons.
 He also practiced baseball and basketball (only as a freshman).

 In 1988, he was inducted into the Alabama Sports Hall of Fame.
 He also was named to the Auburn All-Century football team and Walk of Fame.